-the college yearbook.
+Journalism students edit and publish a daily newspaper, The Daily Lass-O, as well as the University yearbook.
 They do this in their own two-story journalism building, which also houses the University Press and laboratories for news, photography, engraving, advertising and typography work.
 (This is described in more detail in a pamphlet issued by the department.)